Blog/Quality Assurance

 With more and more services moving online—from shopping and medical appointments to government services and remote work—creating accessible web content is not just a nice-to-have feature, but a fundamental aspect of web development.

-It’s up to development teams to ensure that everyone, regardless of ability, can access and use a website or web application with ease.
-In this article, we explore best practices for creating accessible websites and web interfaces that not only meet accessibility standards, but are also easier to use and more intuitive for all users.
+An inaccessible website can have a negative impact on user experience and business potential, as individuals with disabilities are likely to abandon a site that is difficult to use.
+It's up to development teams to ensure that everyone, regardless of ability, can access and use a website or web application with ease.
+In this article, we explore best practices for creating accessible websites and web interfaces that not only meet accessibility standards but are also easier to use and more intuitive for all users.

 The importance of web accessibility